Ham radio equipment does not have to cost "an arm and a leg"!

 Let it!
 It's part of the fun! :)

-The best way to get the most out of ham radio is to join your local ham radio club (if you are lucky enough to have one).
+The best way to get the most out of ham radio is to join your local ham radio club - if you are lucky enough to have one in your area.

 Also, you stand a good chance that one of its members will lend you the equipment you need to start if you can't afford to buy all the basics.

 Your local ham radio club is also an excellent source of ...

 The good ham radio operator normally listens a lot more than s/he transmits.
-See ham radio procedures for more info.
 Therefore...

 ... are the first pieces of equipment to consider.